 Federal courts have long recognized an implicit private right of action under the Constitution "as a general matter" to issue prospective injunctive relief against government action.
 Free Enter.
 Fund v.
 Pub.
 Co.
 Accounting Oversight Bd., 561 U.S. 477, 491 n.2 (2010); accord Corr.
 Servs.
 Corp. v.
 Malesko, 534 U.S. 61, 74 (2001) (equitable relief "has long been recognized as the proper means for preventing entities from acting unconstitutionally"); Bolling v.
-Sharpe, 347 U.S. 497 (1954) (holding that the Fifth Amendment and § 1331 created a remedy for unconstitutional racial discrimination in public schools); Bell v.
+Sharpe, 347 U.S. 497 (1954) (holding that the Fifth Amendment and § 1331 created a remedy for unconstitutional racial discrimination in the Washington D.C. public school system); Bell v.
 Hood, 327 U.S. 678, 684 (1946) ("[I]t is established practice for this Court to sustain the jurisdiction of federal courts to issue injunctions to protect rights safeguarded by the Constitution").

-Petitioners in these cases were convicted prisoners.
-Plaintiffs are civil immigration detainees, who have, as noted above here, traditionally used § 2241 for constitutional challenges to their detention.
+Moreover, petitioners in these cases were convicted federal or state prisoners.
+Plaintiffs here are civil immigration detainees, who have, as noted above, traditionally used § 2241 for constitutional challenges to their detention.

 Thus, there is both jurisdiction under 28 U.S.C. § 1331 and a cause of action under the Fifth Amendment to enjoin the Defendants' unconstitutional actions.
-See Malam, 2020 WL 1672662, at \4 ("Should Petitioner's habeas petition fail on jurisdictional grounds, the Fifth Amendment provides Petitioner with an implied cause of action, and accordingly 28 U.S.C.
-1331 would vest the Court with jurisdiction.").
-See also Simmat v.
+See Simmat v.
 U.S. Bureau of Prisons, 413 F.3d 1225, 1231 (10th Cir.
-2005) (implied cause of action under Eighth Amendment to enjoin unconstitutional prison conditions); Pet. ¶ 18.
+2005) (implied cause of action under Eighth Amendment to enjoin unconstitutional prison conditions); see also Pet. ¶¶ 15-16.

 Sovereign immunity poses no bar to Plaintiffs' challenge.
 First, Plaintiffs are suing for injunctive relief against federal officers in their official capacity.
 "The ability to sue to enjoin unconstitutional actions by state and federal officers is the creation of courts of equity, and reflects a long history of judicial review of illegal executive action, tracing back to England."
 Armstrong v.
 Exceptional Child Ctr., Inc., 575 U.S. 320, 327 (2015) (emphasis added).
-Second, Section 702 of the Administrative Procedures Act, 5 U.S.C. § 702, operates as a waiver of sovereign immunity in "all non-monetary claims against federal agencies and their officers sued in their official capacity."
+Second, Section 702 of the Administrative Procedures Act (5 U.S.C. § 702), operates as a waiver of sovereign immunity in "all nonmonetary claims against federal agencies and their officers sued in their official capacity."
 Muniz-Muniz v.
 U.S. Border Patrol, 741 F.3d 668, 672 (6th Cir.
 2013) (emphasis added).
-See also Malam, 2020 WL 1672662, at \5 (holding that sovereign immunity did not apply where immigrant detainee "raise[d] a constitutional challenge to her detention as the result of actions taken by [Defendant Rebecca] Adducci, a federal officer").
 Thus, Plaintiffs can prevail under both theories.